Limeboy0603/CS4514-Project-Public/README.md

 # Sign Language Recognition and Translation using Motion Tracking and Deep Learning

 This project aims to continuously recognize Hong Kong sign language and translate them into a single sentence.
-It involves 2 different modules
+It involves 2 different modules.
 - A LSTM model for sign language recognition
 - A language model for translation from glosses to sentences